 Bibs Pacifiers are a Must HAVE!

-- The shield is made of 100% safe food-grade material
+- Round lightweight shield made of 100% safe and food-grade material Polypropylene (PP)

 For hygienic reasons, we recommend replacing pacifiers every 4-6 weeks.